Who we are

 Trustee

 Rebecca is a Communications Director and ICF-accredited Coach who has worked internationally in the private sector for her entire career.
 In a number of roles, Rebecca has been accountable for Corporate Responsibility, Sponsorships and Environmental, Social & Governance aspects of business.
-As a Trustee, she offers her expertise in Marketing, Communications and Brand as it is helpful to this cause, and brings insight into how corporates engage with the third sector, what needs they have, and how these are evolving to the mutual benefit of companies and charities.
+As a Trustee, she offers her expertise in Marketing, Communications and Brand as it is helpful to this cause, and brings insight into how corporates engage with the third sector,.

 Trustee